Anilm3/ARC-Library/README.md

 ARC-Library
 ===========

-The ARC library is a collection of code accumulated over the years
+The ARC library is a collection of code accumulated over the years, nothing more, nothing less.